Shikha-code36/Shikha-code36/README.md

 Apart from my professional journey, I am a learner📝 and enthusiastic to learn new tech.
 I believe you only grow when you learn.

-Also, I love solving coding problems on leetcode, hackerearth, codechef etc..
+Also, I love solving coding problems on leetcode, hackerearth etc..
 As you can see I have few repos based on my leetcode solutions and also Data Structure and Algorithm which you can follow.
 I write blogs as well.